nporteschaikin/NPCFFB/README.md

 | 12th | 6th |

 <sub id="draft-order-1"><sup>1</sup> Prior to 2018 draft, the fifth place team received the eighth pick and the sixth place team received the seventh pick.</sub>

+### Trades

+Trading draft picks and keepers before the draft is permitted.

+- The window for making trades before the draft **begins after keeper selections are confirmed and ends one hour before the draft**.
+- Trades must include an equal number of picks and/or keepers from each team, to ensure teams cannot draft more players than available roster spots.

 ## Waivers